DOSull/Spatial-Analysis-and-Modelling/labs/week-09/00-geostatistics.md

 + parameters associated with particular methods, such as power (for IDW), the trend surface degree for trend surfaces and kriging; and
 + variogram model&mdash;although this one is difficult to make a well informed choice about.

-Submit a PDF report to the dropbox provided in Blackboard.
+Submit a PDF report to the dropbox provided in Blackboard by **2 June**.

 Note that you could do this using the knitr functionality of the provide RMarkdown file, but will obviously need to add additional R code to this document, and tidy things up generally (ask me about this, if you are interested).
 Please don't just submit a lightly modified version of the file I have provided!